 Admission Review Factors

 The MS-to-PhD admissions process is as rigorous as the regular admissions process.
-The applicant must demonstrate overall excellence, the proven ability to do PhD-level work, and engagement with the field.
-The Admissions Committee will consider the following as they holistically review each application:
+The applicant must demonstrate overall excellence, the proven ability to do PhD-level work, and engagement with the field, as described below.
+The Admissions Committee will consider all of the following as they review each application:

 - Mastery of knowledge and skills demonstrated by: